Schniz/fnm/.changeset/giant-falcons-cover.md

 "fnm": patch
 ---

-fix: download failure when remote tar.xz file is missing, falling back to tar.gz
+When downloading from node-dist, Fallback to .tar.gz download when the .tar.xz download fails